RishiKulshreshtha/siteinfo/README.txt

 INTRODUCTION
 ------------

-siteinfo is a module which display site related information.
-This module extends Drupal to provide brief inforamtion about website to the users.
+Siteinfo is a module which display site related information like:- about site, drupal, php, database, etc. This module extends Drupal to provide brief inforamtion about website.
+That information helpful to site admin.
+Site admin got site information in one page.

 INSTALLATION